Black Hawk (Sauk leader): Black Hawk War

-As a consequence of the 1804 treaty, the Sauk and Fox tribes had ceded their lands in Illinois and in 1828 were removed west of the Mississippi.
+As a consequence of the 1804 treaty, the American government believed that the Sauk and Meskwaki tribes had ceded their lands in Illinois and in 1828 were moved west of the Mississippi River.
 Black Hawk and other tribal members disputed the treaty, as noted above, and said leaders had signed it without full tribal authorization.
-Angered by the loss of his birthplace, between 1830 and 1831 Black Hawk led a number of incursions across the Mississippi River to Illinois.
+Angered by the loss of his birthplace, between 1830 and 1831 Black Hawk led a number of incursions across the Mississippi to Illinois.
 He was persuaded to return west each time without bloodshed.

 In April 1832, encouraged by promises of alliance with other tribes and with Britain, he moved his so-called "British Band" of more than 1500 people, both warriors and non-combatants, into Illinois.
 Finding no allies, he tried to return to Iowa, but the undisciplined Illinois militia provoked open attack at the Battle of Stillman's Run.
 A number of other violent engagements followed.
 The governors of Michigan Territory and Illinois mobilized their militias to hunt down Black Hawk's Band.
 These actions led to the last Native American War fought on the east side of the Mississippi River.
 The conflict became known as the Black Hawk War.

 When Black Hawk entered Illinois in April, his British Band was composed of about 500 warriors and 1,000 old men, women, and children.
-The group included members of the Sauk, Fox and Kickapoo tribes.
+The group included members of the Sauk, Meskwaki and Kickapoo tribes.
 They crossed the river near the mouth of the Iowa River and followed the Rock River northeast.
 Along the way, they passed the ruins of Saukenuk and headed for the village of Ho-Chunk prophet White Cloud.